 Additional research collaborators occur through the Kansas City R Users Group, which I took over the management of in 2014.
 This group meets monthly to discuss all aspects of the R programming language.
 It attracts faculty and students at Kansas University, UMKC, and Northwest Missouri State University as well as researchers at Childrens Mercy and Cerner Corporation.

-I helped organize a bi-weekly Zoom meeting of independent statistical consultants who first met in April 2020 to talk about how they have had to adapt their consulting practices because of the COVID-19 pandemic.
+I helped organize a monthly Zoom meeting of independent statistical consultants who first met in April 2020 to talk about how they have had to adapt their consulting practices because of the COVID-19 pandemic.
 The meetings allow us consultants to announce success stories, offer advice to solve problems (both related and unrelated to the pandemic), and to share resources that we have found helpful.
 Independent consultants are largely isolated compared to consultants at large organizations, so these meetings are especially valuable.

 I have a strong record in obtaining reseach grant funding, with seven grants successfully funded in the past five years.
 I have co-authored 14 research papers and made 42 presentations at regional, national, or international conferences.
 These were achieved while working as a part-time faculty member varying between 25% and 75% effort.
 More important than these numbers, however, are the collaborations I have been a part of.
 These include students and faculty at UMKC and researchers and statisticians outside UMKC.